Arendator

-Many estates of absentee landlords in the Polish–Lithuanian Commonwealth during the 16–18th centuries were managed by arendators.
-A significant part of them were Jews, which was an economic reason of antisemitism.
+Many estates of absentee landlords in the Polish–Lithuanian Commonwealth during the 16–18th centuries were managed by arendators, many of whom were Jewish.
+This led to significant resentment and antisemitic violence during the Khmelnytsky Uprising (1648-1657).

 This extremely lucrative fiscal practice was also common in tax collecting in medieval Spain and France.
-There were frequently problems with corruption.
+There were frequent problems with corruption.
 The practice continued in the Russian Empire until the late 19th century.